 CHAMPION BUS INC. Download PDF Report

-Champion Bus Inc. submitted a model EZ Trans, diesel-powered 30 seat (including the driver) 36-foot bus, for a 10 yr/350,000 mile STURAA test.
-The odometer reading at the time of delivery was 7,579 miles.
-Testing started on July 14, 2005 and was completed on January 12, 2006.
+Champion Bus Inc. submitted a model CTS, diesel-powered 34 seat (including the driver) /33-foot bus, for a 10 yr/350,000 mile STURAA test.
+The odometer reading at the time of delivery was 1,177 miles.
+Testing started on January 7, 2003 and was completed on June 11, 2004.
 The Check-In section of the report provides a description of the bus and specifies its major components.

-The interior of the bus is configured with seating for 30 passengers including the driver.
-Free floor space will accommodate 22 standing passengers resulting in a potential load of 52 persons.
-At 150 lbs per person, this load results in a measured gross vehicle weight of 24,920 lbs.
-Inorder to avoid exceeding the GAWR (13,500 lbs) of the rear axle, ballast for all 22 standing passengers and 7 seated passengers was eliminated.
-This reduction from full capacity resulted in an adjusted measured gross vehicle weight of 21,140 lbs and was used for all dynamic testing.
-The middle segment was performed at the same 21,140 lbs and the final segment was performed at a CW of 17,700 lbs.
+The interior of the bus is configured with seating for 34 passengers including the driver.
+Free floor space will accommodate 16 standing passengers resulting in a potential load of 50 persons.
+At 150 lbs per person, this load results in a measured gross vehicle weight of 23,060 lbs.
+The first segment of the Structural Durability Test was performed with the bus loaded to a GVW of 23,060 lbs.
+The middle segment was performed at a seated load weight of 20,850 lbs and the final segment was performed at a curb weight of 15,870 lbs.
 Durability driving resulted in unscheduled maintenance and failures that involved a variety of subsystems.
-A description of failures and a complete and detailed listing of scheduled and unscheduled maintenance are provided in the Maintainability section of this report.
+A description of failures, and a complete and detailed listing of scheduled and unscheduled maintenance is provided in the Maintainability section of this report.

-Accessibility, in general, was adequate, With the exception of the alternator, components covered in Section 1.3 (Repair and/or Replacement of Selected Subsystems) along with all other components encountered during testing, were found to be readily accessible and no restrictions were noted.
+Accessibility, in general, was adequate, components covered in Section 1.3 (Repair and/or Replacement of Selected Subsystems) along with all other components encountered during testing, were found to be readily accessible and no restrictions were noted.

 The Reliability section compiles failures that occurred during Structural Durability Testing.
 Breakdowns are classified according to subsystems.
 The data in this section are arranged so that those subsystems with more frequent problems are apparent.
 The problems are also listed by class as defined in Section 2.
-The test bus encountered no Class 1 failures.
-Of the 40 reported failures, two were Class 2, twenty-seven were Class 3 and eleven were Class 4.
+The test bus encountered no Class 2 failures.
+The one Class 1 failure was the result of a fire in the electrical panel beside the driver’s seat.
+Of the fifty-one reported failures, one was a Class 1, thirty-four were Class 3 and sixteen were Class 4.

-The bus submitted for testing was not equipped with any type of tow eyes or tow hooks, therefore, the Static Towing Test was not performed.
+The bus submitted for testing was not equipped with tow eyes or tow hooks, therefore, the Static Towing Test was not performed.
 The Dynamic Towing Test was performed by means of a front-lift tow.
 The towing interface was accomplished using a hydraulic under-lift wrecker.
 The bus was towed without incident and no damage resulted from the test.
-The manufacturer does not recommend towing the bus from the rear; therefore, a rear test was not performed.
+The manufacturer does not recommend towing the bus from the rear, therefore, a rear test was not performed.
 The Jacking and Hoisting Tests were also performed without incident.
-The bus was found to be stable on the jack stands, and the minimum jacking clearance observed with a tire deflated was 3.5 inches.
+The bus was found to be stable on the jack stands, and the minimum jacking clearance observed with a tire deflated was 6.8 inches.

 A series of Interior and Exterior Noise Tests was performed.
 These data are listed in Section 7.1 and 7.2 respectively.